-Start with a liquid zinc at low 5 mg dose per day, which is 3-4 drops under the tongue with the brand I recommend.
+Start with a low 5-20 mg dose per day for at least 3 days.
 Slowly work your way up because taking too much zinc at once can make you nauseous.
-Continue with 5 mg/day for 3 days.
-Then double the dose to 10 mg/day for three more days.
-As long as you don’t feel nauseous, keep doubling until you are at about 30 mg/day.
+Then double the dose for three more days.
+As long as you don't feel nauseous, keep doubling until you are at about 30 mg/day.
 At that point, you can try switching over to a 30 or 50mg capsule or tablet.

 Note: do not take zinc with calcium or iron as it can interfere with absorption.